dhiraj-001/TaskManager-App/README.md

 5. **Find the APK** at `android/app/build/outputs/apk/release/app-release.apk`.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit issues and enhancement requests!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.